 Snake bites are not pleasant.
 So, if you do get bitten, immediately head to the hospital for an anti-venom jab.

 Giant centipedes can be found in Thailand’s urban spaces as well as forests.
 These giant centipedes can grow enormous, and if it rains heavily, they are like to come indoors to avoid drowning – if the centipedes can’t escape, they will bite.
 The centipede’s bite doesn’t kill but can cause serious pain.
 Thailand is home to poisonous snakes, scorpions, centipedes as well as jellyfish – but the centipede is probably the hardest to spot.
 These centipedes include the Asian forest centipede and the Chinese red-headed centipede – they can all be found in damp places, so best to avoid.
 Their bite is similar to a snake’s.

+No!
 Surprisingly, sharks aren’t a problem in Thai waters, so jellyfish are the most dangerous animal you are likely to come across while swimming.
 It’s a good idea to avoid swimming during overcast periods or after storms, as the strong sun is dangerous to jellyfish, and they won’t come close to shore in good weather.
 If you are stung, remove any jelly from the skin carefully and bathe with vinegar, if available.
 Jellyfish are one of the most poisonous creatures globally.
-The box jellyfish has almost transparent tentacles and the trail between two and three metres behind its body, making it a severe threat to swimmers who don’t notice them in the water.
+The box jellyfish has almost transparent tentacles and a trail between two and three meters behind its body, making it a severe threat to swimmers who don’t notice them in the water.